-David Clarke is the former director of the UK National Fraud Intelligence Bureau, Chairman of the Fraud Advisory Panel, and a commentator for BBC television.
-Mr Clarke created the AMLiss due diligence service for Guildhawk.
-This article was originally published by the CBI Index.
+David Clarke is the former director of the UK National Fraud Intelligence Bureau, past Chairman of the Fraud Advisory Panel, and a commentator for BBC television.
+Mr Clarke created the AMLiss due diligence service for Guildhawk

 Their deception was only discovered when a bank in Germany, looking to purchase the debt, made local enquiries about their stories.
 Kallakis and Williams were eventually prosecuted by the UK’s Serious Fraud Office and, in 2013, they were sentenced to 10 years in prison.
 The stolen money, however, was never recovered.